-Hyperledger Fabric employs an immutable ledger on a per-channel basis, as well as chaincodes that can manipulate and modify the current state of assets (i.e. update key value pairs).
+Fabric employs an immutable ledger on a per-channel basis, as well as chaincodes that can manipulate and modify the current state of assets (i.e. update key value pairs).
 A ledger exists in the scope of a channel - it can be shared across the entire network (assuming every participant is operating on one common channel) - or it can be privatized to only include a specific set of participants.

 In the latter scenario, these participants would create a separate channel and thereby isolate/segregate their transactions and ledger.
-In order to solve scenarios that want to bridge the gap between total transparency and privacy, chaincode can be installed only on peers that need to access the asset states to perform reads and writes (in other words, if a chaincode is not installed on a peer, it will not be able to properly interface with the ledger).
-To further obfuscate the data, values within chaincode can be encrypted (in part or in total) using common cryptographic algorithms such as AES before appending to the ledger.
+Fabric even solves scenarios that want to bridge the gap between total transparency and privacy.
+Chaincode gets installed only on peers that need to access the asset states to perform reads and writes (in other words, if a chaincode is not installed on a peer, it will not be able to properly interface with the ledger).
+To further obfuscate the data, values within chaincode can be encrypted (in part or in total) using common cryptographic algorithms such as SHA-256 before appending to the ledger.